llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

           implicit `tofrom` for non-scalars, Clacc chooses `tofrom` for scalars for consistency.
-        * When the variable is already present, including when the suppressing DMA is `no_create`, the reference counter for the variable will be affected by the `map` clauses even though OpenACC doesn't specify that behavior.
-However, this behavior shouldn't be observable given that it's OpenACC's structured reference counter, which is guaranteed not to fall to zero before the enclosing `acc data` ends either way.
+        * When the variable is already present, including when the suppressing DMA is `no_create`, the `map` clauses will redundantly increment and decrement the variable's dynamic reference counter (regardless of `-fopenacc-structured-ref-count-omp`) at the `acc parallel` entry and exit even though OpenACC specifies no manipulation of the variable's reference counters here.
+However, this behavior shouldn't be observable given that it should be impossible to otherwise manipulate the variable's reference counters during the `acc parallel` region.
+TODO: How will `async` affect this?
-* All DMAs are mapped in the same manner as when appearing on an `acc data`.  *imp* `copy` is mapped in the same manner as *exp* `copy`.
+* All other DMAs are translated in the same manner as when appearing on an `acc data`.  *imp* `copy` is translated in the same manner as *exp* `copy`.
 * *imp* `shared` -> *exp* `shared`
 * *exp*|*imp* `reduction` -> *exp* `reduction`
 * *exp*|*imp* `firstprivate` -> *exp* `firstprivate`